-This page lays out some of the differences between our service
+This page lays out some of the technical differences between

 using our service as easy as possible.